tonusp/NaNo2016/A_Book_of_Changes.md

 "Were they kind?
 They seemed a bit, you know, *empty* to me.
 I was kind of waiting for him to bring them to life, if you know what I mean?"

 "Oh, *Dad*!
 You're being a bit hard on the poor man.
-He must be very upset to, losing such a wonderful member of his congregation.
+He must be very upset too, losing such a wonderful member of his congregation.
 He was only doing his best."

 "Was he?"

-Inexorably, but much too slowly, the day of the funeral came.
+INEXORABLY, BUT MUCH too slowly, the day of the funeral came.
 The rain fell heavily from first light, all through the morning.
 The hearse drove up promptly on time and stopped in front of the house.
 The funeral director came in, a young woman in a smart black suit, business-like and yet somehow communicating more real comfort than the vicar had done.
 Joseph and his children went out to the waiting limousine, a daughter on each side of him holding an umbrella and feeling as if they were holding him up in case he collapsed or blew away.
 A part of the rage still flickered inside him: I may be the widower here, but I'm not frail or senile, you know.
-They drove the half mile to the church, following the hearse, the rain still falling and dripping heavily from the trees that lined the streets like silent witnesses.
+They drove the half mile to the church, following the hearse, the rain still falling and dripping heavily from the trees that lined the streets like silent neighbours paying their respects.

 Joseph was surprised, no, not surprised, when they followed the coffin and bearers into the old church he had loved so much, and found it full of people.
 Family, friends from church and work and the local community, even a few from Esperantujo.
 He was touched by their grief, their love for him but especially for Hildegard, that had brought them here today.
 The service began.
 It was, you might say, and many people did, a lovely service.
 The hymns were some of his favourites, lines that had meant something sometime in the course of their lives.
 The words of St Paul hung in the air:

-For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.
+> For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come,
+> Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.

 Eldest Son delivered the eulogy, Middle Daughter read a poem she had written, Joseph himself said a few words, the vicar preached on the words of St Paul.
 And it all seemed empty.

-One who knows does not speak, thought Joseph; one who speaks does not know.
+*One who knows does not speak*, thought Joseph; *one who speaks does not know*.

 The service ended and they went out, still huddling under umbrellas, to the far end of the churchyard where an open grave lay beside a pile of earth, covered in green matting.
 The bearers set the coffin down on the trestles, passed the webbing underneath, lifted and lowered it into the hole.
 A wooden box, that now contained all that physically remained of the wife of his youth, the delight of his eyes.